First Nation Addiction Rehabilitation Foundation

 The Board of Directors of the First Nations Addictions Rehabilitation Foundation has developed a Regional Strategy on Problem Gambling behaviours.
 Many of the First Nations communities in Saskatchewan are currently implementing "Harm-Reduction Strategies" within their health and social community programming for problem gambling.
 Support must continue for the Problem Gambling Services to minimize gaps in services for those seeking help with problem gambling.

-The FNARF Board of Directors maintaing a position to neither endorse nor opposes the gaming industry.
+The FNARF Board of Directors maintainig a position to neither endorse nor opposes the gaming industry.
 Thus, in developing the regional strategy, respect and recognition is granted to legalized gambling as economic development and employment opportunities.

-It is also the position of FNARF Board of Directors to have one representative (FNARF Funding Formula bases) from each of the Tribal/Brand Councils and Independent First Nations appointed to the Saskatchewan First Nations Resposible Gambling Technical Working Group (SFNRG-TWG) to provide recommendations which ensure effective Education, Prevention and Treatment in accordance with the FNARF mandate and mission.
+It is also the position of FNARF Board of Directors to have one representative (FNARF Funding Formula bases) from each of the Tribal/Brand Councils and Independent First Nations appointed to the Saskatchewan First Nations Responsible Gambling Technical Working Group (SFNRG-TWG) to provide recommendations which ensure effective Education, Prevention and Treatment in accordance with the FNARF mandate and mission.

 In 2002, the FNARF Board of Directors agreed to establish a First Nation owned and operated Problem Gambling Treatment Centre located in northern Saskatchewan.
 Support was also given to an additional Problem Gambling Treatment Program in southern Saskatchewan.